exercism/configlet/README.md

 This is a development version of Configlet for use with v3 of Exercism.

-It includes a `sync` command to help Exercism tracks keep their exercise-specific `tests.toml` files in sync with the latest canonical data in the [problem-specifications repo](https://github.com/exercism/problem-specifications).

 ## Usage

 The application is a single binary and can be used as follows: